Memora-Tiberiusgh/.github/profile/README.md

 ## About This Project

-This application was developed as part of the **1DV613 Software Development Project** course at Linnaeus University, during the first year of the Web Developer program.
+This application was developed in 10 weeks as part of the **1DV613 Software Development Project** course at Linnaeus University, during the first year of the Web Developer program.

 > The course involves developing software from idea to finished application using programming, requirements analysis, planning, and testing.
 Students work iteratively >with a SCRUM-like process, with weekly supervision and an entrepreneurial focus.
 The course follows mainly the Software Engineering 10th ed, by Ian Sommerville.